History of KF Tirana: 2019–present: Top flight return, 100th anniversary and two championship titles

 Fresh from winning the title, Tirana was also successful in Europe, collecting over 1.5 million Euro reward from participation, advancing as far as the play-off stage of Europa League.
 With a healthy budget and having already players with a champion trophy and quality in their hands, club had the golden opportunity to start a cycle of domination for years to come.
 Club, however, failed to create such a status.
 They could not avoid key players parting ways and did not replace them with same or better elements.
 Covid-19 pandemic also contributed negatively in many ways.
 Squad sustained many players' injuries and absences on the way as well, due to lack of substitutes.
 Thus, results were disappointing, especially at the first half of the season.
 Coach Egbo and director Laçi parted ways with the club at the ugliest possible way, even though they were the main key to success, radically changing Tirana within 2 years from promotion straight to the highest title.
 It was the day Tirana was eliminated just at the second round of the Cup from an inferior opponent, the moment that club found the "alibi" to sack them.
 The shameful way of Cup elimination did not at all make club reflect positively in the championship and the January players' market did not add to the team's quality, since January usually offers little alternatives.
 Despite efforts and better results in the second half of the season and led by an ambitious coach such as Shehi, Tirana ended 5th in the League and failed European participation.

-Coach Shehi was promptly approved to continue with Tirana for the new season.
-This time, club did not make the previous mistakes in approving and approaching players from distance or video clips.
-Also they stopped seeking African players and ended their cooperation with agent Como.
-The recently appointer director, Osmani and director of academy, Muka played a great role in finding new players, mostly within the Superior League, North Macedonia and Kosovo.
-The new players also signed long-term contracts.
-Starting from talented Seferi, an affirmed forward of the previous season and also Xhixha arriving from KF Laçi as a free player at the end of his contract.
-Other significant players such as Ennur Totre, Vesel Limaj, Visar Bekaj, Ardit Toli were also assigned with the club.

-It was, nonetheless, a great merit of coach Shehi in managing the group of new arrivals, merging it with the existing lot and making it function perfectly well.
-Shehi also must be given the other merit of promoting players from the academy.
-Names such as Gjumsi, Përgjoni, Nikqi, Beshiraj, etc., left their mark in the success and promoted themselves as a bright future.